varun1121k/python-problem-solving/README.md

 ---

-## 📅 Current Status

-* Completed: Day 7
-* Transitioning into: Intermediate problem-solving + projects

----

 ## 📌 Note

+All problem files are currently organized using day-wise naming (day1_, day2_, etc.).
-This repository reflects my continuous learning journey.
-Each day focuses on improving both problem-solving ability and coding discipline.
+This repository reflects my continuous learning journey focused on improving problem-solving ability and coding discipline.